About The Connecticut Republican Party

 Prior to moving to Connecticut, Chuck was an officer of the White Plain (NY) Republican Town Committee and served as campaign manager for several local candidates.
 He was also an active member of the Cheltenham (PA) Republican Town Committee prior to his move to New York.

-Professionally, Chuck has been in the medical imaging industry for 35 years in a variety of sales, operation and marketing management positions including time with Fuji Medical Systems (Stamford), Philips Medical (Shelton) and currently Dell Services (Wallingford).
-He lives with wife Holly of 27 years and has three children.
-He is a former Cubmaster in Woodbridge and religious education teach at Our Lady of the Assumption parish.
+Professionally, Chuck has been in the medical imaging industry for 35+ years in a variety of sales, operation and marketing management positions including time with Fuji Medical Systems (Stamford), Philips Medical (Shelton) and Dell/NTT DATA Services (Wallingford).
+He lives with his wife Holly of 30 years and has three adult children.
+He is a former Cubmaster in Woodbridge and religious education teacher at Our Lady of the Assumption parish.

 RNC Committeeman, The Honorable John H. Frey